India’s football history is long and detailed because it was at one time the national sport.

 Born in a small West Bengal city, Kotal had a distinct fascination for Football from childhood as his family actively played the sport.

-Young Kotal started his international career while playing for the U-19 and then signing up for the I-League of AIFF during the year 2011.
+Young Kotal started his international career while playing for the U-19 and then signing up for the I-League of AIFF in 2011.

 He signed up for Mohun Bagan in 2013, which was for him like a dream come true.